grommet/grommet/src/js/components/Chart/README.md

 **color**

 A color identifier to use for the graphic color.
+If an
+      array is specified, it is used to create a gradient mask.
 Defaults to `accent-1`.

 ```
 string